rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/MappingEarlyStationsToRR.md

 ## DWR Stations active by 1875 but only appearing later in British Rainfall

-Many of the DWR rainfall stations which were still active at the end of the 1861–1875 period appear as British Rainfall stations, but only from 1877 onwards. *British Rainfall* gives 'The Met.
+Many of the DWR rainfall stations which were still active at the end of the 1861–1875 period appear as British Rainfall stations, but only from 1877 onwards, the point at which the Met Office began supply reports to British Rainfall.
+The 1877 and subsequent editions of *British Rainfall* give 'The Met.
 Council' or similar as observer for these records.

-For these cases, there is no overlap in time between the 1861-1875 DWR data set and the rainfall figures held in British Rainfall for the same stations, so there is no comparison of monthly data.
+For these stations, there is no overlap in time between the 1861-1875 DWR data set and the rainfall figures held in British Rainfall, so there is no comparison of monthly data.

 <img src="Images/Leith_TYR.JPG" width=500>